sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Display/DSS7.rst

 Documentation for tidss device tree node and its properties can be found in linux kernel device tree bindings in below directory
 ``Documentation/devicetree/bindings/display/ti/``.
 Seperate binding files are present for different version of the DSS controller.

+For information about configuring Spread Spectrum Clocking (SSC) for DSS, see :ref:`how-to-enable-ssc-for-dss`.

 Driver Usage